10 Proof of Income Documents Landlords Use to Verify Income

 How to Verify Income From Tax Returns

-Landlords cannot use this additional information as a means to discriminate against potential tenants, but as a way to determine the debt-to-income ratio of their tenant and adjusted income.
-For example, someone may be earning $200,000 a year, but have to pay $150,000 in alimony, which makes their actual income $50,000.
+The tax return will confirm the numbers in pay stubs, shed further light on additional sources of income, and show debts like alimony, student loan debt, and other owned properties.
+Landlords use this additional information to determine the debt-to-income ratio of their tenants and adjusted income.
+For example, someone may earn $200,000 a year but has to pay $150,000 in alimony, which makes their actual income $50,000.
 This will be the difference in whether or not they can afford the apartment.

-Important elements to look at when reviewing a tax return are:
+Important elements to look at when reviewing a tax return include:

 - Applicant name and address